-Figure 6.5 shows the syntax of the if structure in Jeroo's Java/C++/C#-style language.
+Figure 6.5 shows the syntax of the if structure in Jeroo's Python-style language.

-There are three important things to observe about the syntax.
+There are four important things to observe about the syntax.

-- 1. The condition must be in parentheses. - 2.
-There is no semicolon after the parentheses. - 3.
-The if structure is not a method, which means that we do not send it as a message to a Jeroo object.
+- 1. The condition can be enclosed in parentheses, but this is not necessary. - 2.
+The colon is required. - 3.
+The true branch must be a group of statements that are indented to the same level. - 4.
+The first statement that is not part of the true branch should be unindented to the level of the if statement. - 5.
+The while structure is not a method, which means that we do not send it as a message to a Jeroo object.